-visit registration/admission

-triage

-nurse's and physician's assessment

-laboratory and diagnostic testing

-diagnosis and care plan

-prescription

-discharge/transfer/disposition and other.

 Figure 1 presents the examples of the episode of care/encounter’s functions and records/documents.

 Figure 1.
-Examples of Episode of Care/Encounter’s Functions and Records/Documents
+Examples of Episode of Care/Encounter’s Functions and Records/Documents – To BE UPDATED

-Linear and non-linear activities????

-Add diagram that is patient centric and includes all actors (see below), all functions and all records – may be activity diagrams – NEED Examples form SMEs

-Elise Gorton/HIMSS graph

 The decision on the list of the documents that will be accounted for is made by the facility's Form Management Committee, comprised of representatives from clinical, business and technology departments.
-(Add additional policies examples here.
-Update the list below with the newer names for these participants based on other policies to be provided.
-Recommendation - to harmonize existing policies across healthcare organizations and recommend a general organizational policy related to form development and management)These representatives include
+These representatives (policy makers) include:

-patient care providers (MD, RN)
+patient care providers

-clinicians and
+clinicians (MDs, PA, RNs, residents, other credentialed providers ) and

 staff who supports ancillary services (laboratory, radiology, pharmacy, etc.)

-practice administrators (Dr.s family member, medical group administration)
+practice administrators (physician’s assistants, medical group administration)

 medical information services directors/medical informatics (CMIO)